Metater/MetaVoiceChat/README.md

 ![MetaVoiceChat Banner](MetaVoiceChat.png)

 &ast; Currently, only Mirror is supported, however other libraries can easily be implemented by composing an agnostic MonoBehaviour and implementing a minimal interface — please feel free to contribute additional network implementations.
+Please make PRs with your contributions if you feel they would be helpful to the public.

 ## Table of Contents
 - [Thank Yous](#thank-yous)